 The problem?
 Tasting a soda is one thing, but that taste had to measure up to how people actually consumed soda, which was by the can or bottle.
 When customers started to purchase cans and bottles of New Coke they were instantly turned off by how sweet the new brew was.

+Coke could have just fought fire with fire—with better ad campaigns.
+But as soon as they touched the actual product, they risked the integrity of their brand.
 While they took out cocaine of their recipe a very long time ago, a study by Medical News Today shows that Coca-Cola is still 'comparable to heroin' because it stimulates the brain and your pleasure similarly to the drug.

-4. Colgate - frozen dinners
+6. Colgate - frozen dinners

 They might have succeeded if they hadn’t been so good at their flagship product, toothpaste.
-People just didn’t associate healthy or good tasting food with a brand that had, up until that point, brought them products intended for the bathroom medicine cabinet.
+People just didn’t associate tasty food with a brand that had, up until that point, brought them products that belong in the bathroom medicine cabinet.

 A simple fix would have been to invest in a subsidiary company, or purchase a smaller one—giving the consumer a different brand to focus on while they pumped out a new product.
 Colgate could have just simply stuck with making our smiles brighter and left well enough alone.

-7 .
+8 .
 Starbucks - collapse into cool

 Imagine a picture of two ice cold, frosty Starbucks drinks standing side by side on a field of grass, surrounded by summertime insects.
 Above the image is a caption: “Collapse into cool.”
 Nothing wrong yet, right?

-8 .
+9 .
 Nike - runner charged with firearm murder referred to as “a bullet”

 Double-amputee Olympian Oscar Pistorius was featured in a Nike ad that depicted various athletes in motion, with a voice-over stating that an athlete’s body was their weapon.
 For Pistorius, his caption read, “I am the bullet in the chamber.”
 This is the same Olympian who was later charged with murder, using a firearm.

-9. Gap - a gap in brain signals
+11. Gap - a gap in brain signals

 The problem?
 It seems that our brains are hardwired to react negatively to this sort of change.
 Particularly, sharp edges.
 When neuroscientists at NeuroFocus studied how volunteers’ eyes reacted to the new Gap logo, their findings showed that the new logo didn’t register as new or cool to the brain.